RedHatNordicsSA/learnlinux/lab-1/README.md

 ### Exploring filesystems and directories
 If it helps, everything in Linux is files.
 Disk devices, network devices, directories, links, it's all files.
 So to explore the operating system is to explore a bunch of files.
-Before we can start with that, it helps to know where different files normally lives.
+Before we can start with that, it helps to know where different types of files normally lives.

 💥 Explore the ```tree``` command.
 ```